Programming-Fundamentals-Task-Force/8-2-Bounded-Real-Square-Root/README.md

 This assignment introduces:

-- Bounded generics (`T extends Number`) – Ensuring type safety while working with numeric types.
+- Bounded generics (`T extends Number`) – ensuring type safety while working with numeric types.
-- Custom exceptions (`NegativeValueException`) – Enforcing error handling for invalid inputs.
+- Custom exceptions (`NegativeValueException`) – enforcing error handling for invalid inputs.
-- Try-catch-finally – Ensuring proper exception handling and cleanup.
+- Try-catch-finally – ensuring proper exception handling and cleanup.

 Your goal is to design a generic method `squareRoot()` inside the `MathUtils` class that: